yeesunch/Data_Master/SQL.md

 <a id="ch3.2.7"></a>
 **7. UNION** <br>
-The UNION operator is used to combine the result-set of two or more SELECT statements. <br>
+The UNION operator is used to combine the result-set of two or more SELECT statements.
-   &nbsp; Every SELECT statement within UNION must have the same number of columns <br>
+* Every SELECT statement within UNION must have the same number of columns
-   &nbsp; The columns must also have similar data types <br>
+* The columns must also have similar data types
-   &nbsp; The columns in every SELECT statement must also be in the same order <br><br>
+* The columns in every SELECT statement must also be in the same order <br>

 UNION
 ```